ropensci/npi/CONTRIBUTING.md

     * Check your code with `devtools::check()` and aim for 0 errors and warnings.
 5. Commit and push your changes.
 6. Submit a [pull request](https://guides.github.com/activities/forking/#making-a-pull-request).

+Additionally:

+* npi follows the [tidyverse](https://tidyverse.org/) style as detailed in the [tidyverse style guide](https://style.tidyverse.org/).
+Please lint your code with `lintr::lint_file()` prior to committing.
+* npi uses roxygen2 for documentation.
+Before running devtools::document(), ensure you've update roxygen2 to the latest version and have used `@noRd` for functions that should not be exported.
+* npi uses the [jsonlite](https://github.com/jeroen/jsonlite) package for wrangling JSON.